 If you’re looking for a slow cooker that’s Bluetooth-enabled and can sync with your iTunes while slow cooking beef and potatoes fit for Chef Hubert Keller…well, you might have to wait a few years.
 Until then, the closest option you have is the Breville Fast Slow Pro.
 Equipped with a color-changing LCD display that alerts you to the various functions going on, this Cadillac of cookers lets you pressure cook, slow cook, steam, reduce, saute and sear with the press of a button.
 The only thing it doesn’t do, in fact, is select and pay for your protein of choice.
 Hey, you can’t have everything.

 Let’s start with the obvious: this cute little number is a dead ringer for a certain bleep-bloop droid known for following Luke and C3PO around the galaxy.
-But there’s a reason beside its cuteness that this little R2 unit is the #1 selling multi-cooker this side of Alderaan.
+But there’s a reason besides its cuteness that this little R2 unit is the #1 selling multi-cooker this side of Alderaan.
 It does everything you want it to do, and then some.
 From slow cooking your favorite meats to pressure cooking and making rice, the Instant Pot will simplify your life in the kitchen.
 It will also make people think you’re a slightly better chef than you really are.
 Don’t be mad about that.
 Just say, “Thank you, Instant Pot.”
 Or bleep-bloop.
 It’ll understand.

 Ready for some recipe inspo?
 We thought so.
 If this is your very first outing with the slow cooker, we can’t recommend this pot roast recipe highly enough.
 It will utterly convince you that this culinary investment was a good one.
 Make it for your mom, and watch as tears of pride and respect fill her eyes.
 If that’s not your thing, you can always try pulled pork.

-Slow cooker ninjas should look for Hugh Acheson’s new-ish release The Chef and the Slow Cooker. (and check out our interview with Acheson here).
+Slow cooker ninjas should look for Hugh Acheson’s new-ish release The Chef and the Slow Cooker (and check out our interview with Acheson here).
 With recipes for kimchi-braised chicken, osso buco with lavender-citrus gremolata, and such bone broth as Paleo dreams are made of, this book will make you wish that winter would never end.